Harry-Chen/qingping-mqtt-interceptor/README.md

 # Qingping MQTT Interceptor

+**Note: This is a toy project, please use [qingping-api-influxdb-forwarder](https://github.com/Harry-Chen/qingping-api-influxdb-forwarder) instead.**

 Tool to parse data from MQTT traffic of [Qingping Air Monitor](https://www.qingping.co/air-monitor/overview), and print in InfluxDB line protocol.

 There are several ways to get data from the monitor: